mohammadmehrab/web103-prework/README.md

 Using Supabase was new for me, but with enough researching I was able to understand how to actually get the data and connect my website with the database.

+Once you clone the project and go into the directory, do npm i npm run dev

 ## License

 Copyright [2024] [Mohammad Mehrab]